 Any and all discussions, assignments, and or other assessments in this class MUST be submitted by the designated deadline (see course calendar below) unless you and I have discussed otherwise.
-If you do not have an approved absence, you will receive a zero on that assignment.
+If you do not have an approved absence or you have not participated in a group activity, you will receive a zero on that assignment.
 Please note that computer emergencies (e.g., hard drive crashed, etc.) are NOT considered an excuse.
-You should always have an alternative means of accessing or submitting electronic information and course work.
+You should always have an alternative means of accessing or submitting electronic information and course work for your online classes, except in the case of a massive power or internet outage in your area.
 If you have an emergency (e.g., illness, death in the family, etc.), please contact me no later than 36 hours after the missed deadline to make new arrangements.